syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Performance Optimization.

-The Blink rendering engine provides support for Reuse the Browser Process to optimize the HTML to PDF performance of multiple operations.
+The Blink rendering engine provides support for reusing the browser process to optimize the HTML to PDF performance for multiple operations using the 'ReuseBrowserProcess' property of the 'HtmlToPdfConverter' class.

 {% tabs %}